‘Don’t climb the mountain if you’re not prepared’

 Snowdonia: ‘Don’t climb the mountain if you’re not prepared’

-One mountain rescue team had its busiest year yet in 2021 with more than 250 call-outs, more than any other UK crew.
+The UK's busiest mountain rescue team had more callouts than ever in 2021, amid a surge in tourism in the area.

-Llanberis mountain rescue assist those in need in the mountains surrounding Snowdon, in Gywnedd.
+Llanberis mountain rescue, which helps those in need in the mountains surrounding Snowdon, Gywnedd, had more than 250 call-outs.

-The team say their busiest ever year was caused by visitors flocking to Snowdonia during the pandemic.

-As the weather turns colder the team is now urging people to be better prepared and equipped for the dangers that can occur when walking in the area.

 Barry Davies, of Llanberis Mountain Rescue, said: "Don't go if you're not prepared, don't go if you're not experienced and don't go if you don't know what you're doing."